 INTP vs INFP

 INTPs have nearly the same set of preferences as INFPs.
 Mistypings can be very common, with some people even wondering if they’re INTP-INFP hybrids.
-Still, INTPs are known as The Logician personality type, while INFPs are referred to as the most emotional of all the MBTI types.
+Still, INTPs are known as The Logicians, while INFPs are referred to as the most emotional type out of all personalities.
 INTPs want to understand the world rationally, and logical inconsistency and imprecision can be glaring for them.
 They revel in exploring concepts in depth and working with data.
 The downside is that they may neglect and ignore their emotions.
 INFPs have the opposite problem.
 They’re very much in touch with their own emotions, but detached problem-solving can be difficult for them since they tend to see everything from a personal perspective.

 Because of this, they have their own ways of channeling their Extroverted Intuition, which is the Auxiliary function for both of these personality types.
 INTPs gather theoretical, systematic knowledge.
 Their Extroverted Intuition helps them to create various mental models and imagine how these apply to specific examples.
 In comparison, INFPs gather knowledge about human nature.
 They use Extroverted Intuition to see the potential in people and to derive personal meaning from countless events.